whatamithinking/sigx/README.md

 This package also solves the late joiner problem by way of a built-in cache which can optionally be used each time a signal/message/event is published.
 When new subscriptions are created, the subscriber has the option to `initialize` itself with cached values for that topic.

+Async and sync handlers & filters are supported.

 Documentation consists of what you see here and the docs in the code.

 ## Table of Contents